denislavdenov/terraform-consul/README.md

 #TO DO
+- [ ] build repo with packer + kitchen-test , basic ami with consul installed

 - [x] Add 1 nginx consul client

 - [x] Use Consul-Template to obtain KV entry and update webserver's homapege